edipox/ublue-macbookpro/README.md

-# Bluebuild: Bluefin for Macbook Pro 13,1 💻
+# Bluefin for Macbook Pro 13,1 💻

 # Purpose